kuprogrammingclub/Weekly-Problems-2012-2015/Week11/README.md

 East, South, South, South, South, East, East, North
 ``````````
-Ouput doesn't have to be on the same line.
+Output doesn't have to be on the same line.
 Can use left, right, up and down instead of cardinal directions.

 Bonus:
 1. Make it able to take rectangle maps instead of just a square.